Mukulgoel457/Examination-Monitoring-System/README.md

 The backend is implemented using Node.js, which handles all server-side logic and database interactions.
 It provides RESTful APIs that the front end consumes.

 ### Security
-- **Authentication**: Secure login mechanisms with JWT for maintaining user sessions.
+- **Authentication**: Secure login mechanisms with hashed passwords stored in database.
 - **Authorization**: Role-based access control to ensure users can only access appropriate resources.

 ## Database